3I/ATLAS: Further observations

 Polarimetric observations by the Very Large Telescope, Nordic Optical Telescope, and Rozhen Observatory from July and August 2025 revealed that 3I/ATLAS's coma exhibits an unusually high degree of negative polarization at small phase angles—meaning a large percent of the light reflected from 3I/ATLAS's coma have their oscillations oriented along the Sun-comet-observer plane.
 The negative polarization of 3I/ATLAS appears similar to those seen in trans-Neptunian objects, and suggests that its coma is made of a mixture of icy and dark material.

 The newly commissioned Vera C. Rubin Observatory has serendipitously imaged 3I/ATLAS during its science validation observations from 21 June to 3 July 2025.
 These observations showed a slight increase in the comet's coma diameter and provided constraints on the comet's nucleus diameter.
 The Vera Rubin Observatory would have discovered 3I/ATLAS before the ATLAS survey if it had begun its science validation observations two weeks earlier.
-NASA's Transiting Exoplanet Survey Satellite (TESS) had also observed 3I/ATLAS before it was discovered, with observations from 7 May to 3 June 2025.
+Rubin continued observing 3I/ATLAS until 20 July 2025, when the comet was no longer observable from Chile while the Sun was below the horizon; the observatory's 3200-megapixel LSST Camera collected nearly 100 exposures across this period, capturing the comet's nightly evolution as it approached the Sun.NASA's Transiting Exoplanet Survey Satellite (TESS) had also observed 3I/ATLAS before it was discovered, with observations from 7 May to 3 June 2025.
 These observations showed that the comet was already bright and active even when it was roughly 6.4 AU away from the Sun in May 2025, which indicates the comet's activity is likely caused by the sublimation of volatile ices other than water.